 York researchers are part of an international project creating a bank of data and biological samples from coronavirus patients to contribute to knowledge of the disease.

-Our electronic engineering experts are assessing movement, balance and gait in up to 1,200 patients who have recovered from the Covid-19 viral infection.
+Our experts from the School of Physics, Engineering and Technology are assessing movement, balance and gait in up to 1,200 patients who have recovered from the Covid-19 viral infection.
 To test balance, patients are asked to stand still or walk on the spot with their eyes closed and perform various cognitive tasks.
 For the gait assessment, the patient is asked to walk back and forth on a five-metre walkway at their own self-selected speeds of ‘slow,’ ‘normal’ and ‘fast.’